sinokaba/OR3/README.md

 Look for where your downloaded java connector is located, and add the jar file to the external libary.

+Open the Main.java file and run the program.

 ## Still need to do

 * Add dummy restaurants for testing